When people think about owning a business, they usually think about starting a new one from the ground up.

-We understand that there is a lot of information to navigate and consider before you can feel confident enough to buy a business.
+We understand that there is a lot of information to consider when buying a business, so, we’ve summarised everything you need to know in this guide.

 When you buy a house, you go to an estate agent.

-In the world of buying a business, you go to a business transfer agent.
+In the world of buying a business or buying a company, you go to a business transfer agent.

 Purchasing a business through an agent comes with many advantages.